mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

    :lines: 25-26

-Finally, the only array in this problem is the temperature of each section (since this is the only quantity that actually varies across the rod):
+Finally, the only array in this problem is the temperature of each section (since this is the only quantity that actually varies along the length of the rod):

 .. literalinclude:: /ModelicaByExample/ArrayEquations/HeatTransfer/Rod_ForLoop.mo